TripleTen Academic Catalog

 Academic Freedom & Integrity

 TripleTen is committed to assuring full academic freedom to all faculty and students.
-TripleTen encourages instructors and students to engage in discussion and dialog.
+TripleTen encourages coaches, tutors, and students to engage in discussion and dialog.
 Students and faculty members alike are encouraged to freely express views, however controversial, as long as they believe it would advance understanding in their specialized discipline or sub-disciplines.

 Sexual Harassment